-As set forth in Uniti's Corporate Governance Guidelines, the Board conducts an annual self-evaluation to determine whether the Board and committees are functioning effectively.
+As set forth in Uniti's Corporate Governance Guidelines, the Board and its committees conduct annual self-evaluations to determine whether they are functioning effectively.
 Each self-evaluation is coordinated by the chairperson of the Board or committee, as applicable, in executive sessions during the last regular meeting of the year.
 The Board believes that this self-evaluation process is fundamental in supporting continued improvement through thoughtful and comprehensive discussions.